seantis/seantis.dir.events/README.md

 # Dependencies

-seantis.dir.events relies on Plone 4.2+ with dexterity and seantis.dir.base:
+seantis.dir.events relies on Plone 4.2+ with dexterity and seantis.dir.base.

+python-magic is used to identify the type of uploaded files which requires the 'libmagic' library.

 # Installation